 It is essential that the StM 'Safety Codes of Practice' booklet is also kept at hand during your visit.
-This important document lists all emergency procedures and telephone contacts and has guidelines for each activity with reference to equipment, group and safety.
+This important document lists all emergency procedures and telephone contacts and has guidelines for each activity.

 If you need any further advice, please contact the centre.